 Their company survived and thrived because it leveraged the strengths of each brother.
 Walt could dream up fantastic films, and elaborate theme parks.
 Roy had the business and financial acumen to make these dreams a reality.
 Walt was an artist.
 Roy was a numbers guy.

 When Walt ran out of money while making Snow White, Roy secured more.1

 When Walt dreamed up Disneyworld, Roy labored to get it built and did so without incurring any debt.2

 "The key to the Walt Disney Company was the partnership of Walt and Roy.
 Walt knew he couldn’t do what Roy could do, and Roy knew he couldn’t do what Walt could do.
 So they submitted to each other’s area of expertise and worked together, ultimately for the benefit of the ideas and the benefit of their audience." - Phil Vischer 3

 Right now, around the world, there are millions of people trying to bring new ideas to life.

 But they're doing it all alone.

-But when we lone wolves hit a speed bump, many of us stop creating.
-It’s hard to show up every day, by yourself.
-When there’s no one to cheer you on, and no one to be accountable to, it’s easier to just give up.
+But ultimately, it's hard to show up every day, by yourself.
+When there's no one to cheer you on and no one to be accountable to, it's easier to give up.